 This section provides a brief summary of existing services and known constraints that should be addressed in implementing this plan.
-Systems are further described and proposed solutions addressed in "Utilities & Infrastructure" on page 39.
+Systems are further described and proposed solutions addressed in "Utilities & Infrastructure" on page 43.

-- Electrical service to the WSH campus is provided by Tacoma Power via two feeder connections, fed from separate utility substations, as shown in Figure 22 on page 38. - Natural gas is provided to the Western State Hospital campus by Puget Sound Energy (PSE).
-There are three feeds to the campus, shown in Figure 22 on page 38.
+- Electrical service to the WSH campus is provided by Tacoma Power via two feeder connections, fed from separate utility substations, as shown in Figure 26 on page 45. - Natural gas is provided to the Western State Hospital campus by Puget Sound Energy (PSE).
+There are three feeds to the campus, shown in Figure 26 on page 45.
 Each building provided with a natural gas connection is individually metered by the utility. - Steam Heat: Boilers in Building 4 provide steam to most of the campus for heating, domestic water, and process loads.
-Facilities currently served by steam heat are indicated in Figure 22. - Water Supply: Western State Hospital currently acts as its own Water District; all of the water supplied to and used by the campus is owned, operated, and maintained by Western State Hospital, from groundwater wells on the site. - Sanitary Sewer: The campus sewer system is privately owned and maintained, and discharges to the public sewer system operated by the Town of Steilacoom.
+Facilities currently served by steam heat are indicated in Figure 26 on page 45. - Water Supply: Western State Hospital currently acts as its own Water District; all of the water supplied to and used by the campus is owned, operated, and maintained by Western State Hospital, from groundwater wells on Fort Steilacoom; see "Figure 26: Utility Services & Opportunities" on page 45. - Sanitary Sewer: The campus sewer system is privately owned and maintained, and discharges to the public sewer system operated by the Town of Steilacoom.
 The Town's collection system feeds via pump to the Pierce County Wastewater Plant, located along Chambers Creek. - Rainwater: Currently, catch basins flow to a combination of campus retention ponds and the gulch above Garrison Springs.